Managing sunburn

 Did you know?

-If a person has had five or more sunburns or one blistering sunburn during childhood or adolescence, their risk of developing melanoma doubles.
+If a person has had 5 or more sunburns or one blistering sunburn during childhood, their risk of developing melanoma doubles.

-Try to prevent sunburn by following the slip, slop, sap, seek and slide messaging.
-However, when a child spends too long out in the sun without sun protection, they are likely to get sunburnt.
+Preventing sunburn is the best advice.
+However, when a child spends too long in the sun without protection, they are likely to get sunburnt.

 Managing mild sunburn

-If a child has a mild sunburn, it can often be managed at home through the following steps:
+If your child has a mild sunburn, it can often be managed at home by:

-- use pain relief medication if necessary by following the instructions on the label
+- give pain relief if needed, following the instructions on the packaging

 Managing severe sunburn